 The law requires parents and carers to make sure that their children receive a full-time education suitable to their needs.

-The Pupil Services Court Team have statutory powers to take legal action and, where appropriate, to prosecute parents and carers if they fail to ensure that their child receives a suitable education.
+The Attendance Team have statutory powers to take legal action and, where appropriate, to prosecute parents and carers if they fail to ensure that their child receives a suitable education.

 Parent and carer responsibilities

 Your legal responsibility as a parent or carer is to ensure that your children of school age receive a suitable full-time education, by either enrolling your child at a school or by making other arrangements through homeschooling / elective home education.

 Once enrolled at a school it remains the parent or carer’s legal responsibility to ensure that their child attends school regularly and arrives on time each day.

 Parents and carers are encouraged to maintain good attendance by:

 - Making sure they and their child understand the importance of school attendance and punctuality

 - Getting involved and showing interest in their child’s school work and activities

 - Talking to the headteacher if your child has any issues which could affect attendance levels

 - Not taking holidays during school term-time